Updated on 10/4/2021

 Know someone who just can’t seem to understand anyone else’s point of view?
-Maybe they struggle to realize why people feel a certain way, or just can never read a room — well, they might have low emotional intelligence.
+Maybe they struggle to realize why people feel a certain way, or just can never read a room — well, they might have low emotional intelligence and social awareness.

 Attempting to understand why you feel a certain way can be challenging when the answer isn’t immediately apparent.
 While the skill comes more naturally to some than others, the ability to know and understand yourself on a deeper level is referred to as emotional intelligence (EI).